 Values of Beds and Herts LMC Ltd

-Beds and Herts LMC Ltd prides itself on having strong values of openness, fairness, equity and trustworthiness.
+Beds and Herts LMC Ltd prides itself on having strong values of Leadership, Expertise, Integrity, Adaptability and Collaboration.
 We strongly support development of high quality general practice, in order that patients may receive excellent health care.
-It extols the virtues of teamwork and multidisciplinary practice, and facilitates this wherever possible.
-It does not condone or support poor performance or poor professional behaviour in any way, however, it will support colleagues going through performance or disciplinary procedures in order to ensure they are dealt with fairly and appropriately.
+We promote teamwork and multidisciplinary practice, and facilitate this wherever possible.
+We not condone or support poor performance or poor professional behaviour in any way, however, we will support colleagues going through performance or disciplinary procedures in order to ensure they are dealt with fairly and appropriately.
 In summary, we believe that on the whole ‘If it’s good for patients, it’s good for GPs’.

 Beds and Herts LMC Ltd Privacy Notice